 Getting your COVID-19 vaccine will be much like getting any other vaccine.
 You should wear short sleeves or a shirt with sleeves that can easily be rolled up to your upper arm.

 In the 24-48 hours after receiving your vaccine, your arm may feel sore.
-Other potential side effects will likely be mild, if you have them at all, and may include fever, fatigue, muscle or joint pain, or headache.
+Other potential side effects will likely be mild and may include fever, fatigue, muscle or joint pain, or headache.
 People who get the Pfizer or Moderna vaccine most often feel a greater immune response after their second dose.

-If you develop symptoms more than 48 hours after receiving the vaccine or they last for more than 24 hours, it could be unrelated to the vaccine.
+If you develop symptoms more than 48 hours after receiving the vaccine or they last for more than 24 hours, they could be unrelated to the vaccine.
 Stay home and contact your doctor.